filipematias23/cleanRfield/README.md

 #### 4. Making rasters

 > Function **`rasterField`**.Data points can be used to create raster files.
 Use either the provided code for unprojected data or projected data-- you will not need to run both sets of code.
-Choosing too high of a resolution will result in a raster file that oversimplifies the shape of the field, and choosing too low of a resolution can cause the runtime to be to long and/or cause the parts of the field between combine passes to be excluded from the final field shape.
+Any positive number can be chosen as the resolution, but choosing too high of a resolution will result in a raster file that oversimplifies the shape of the field, and choosing too low of a resolution can cause the runtime to be to long and/or cause the parts of the field between combine passes to be excluded from the final field shape.

 ```r
 # Check projection to observe '+units=':